swiftlang/swift-llbuild/docs/buildsystem.rst

   required field is the `tool` key to specify which tool produces the command.

   The `tool` key must always be the leading key in the mapping.

+  The `description` key is available to all tools, and should be a string describing the command.

   The `inputs` and `outputs` keys are shared by all tools (although not all tools may use them) and are lists naming the input and output nodes of the